croaky/laptop/learn/books/paysys/wire-transfer.md

 It is owned by The Clearing House, which is owned by large banks in the U.S.

 It is real-time, fully guaranteed, for large-value transactions.

-CHIPS is not a real-time gross settlement system.
+CHIPS is not a gross settlement system.
 It uses multi-lateral netting to manage settlement risk while providing liquidity benefits.